Intrinsic Dimension Estimation Using Wasserstein Distances: Acknowledgements

 The MLE estimator is constructed as the maximum likelihood of a parameterized Poisson process.
 As worked out in \cite{levina2004maximum}, a local estimate of dimension for $k \geq 2$ and $x \in \rr^D$ is given by

 where $T_j(x)$ is the distance between $x$ and its $j^{th}$ nearest neighbor in the data set.
 The final estimate for fixed $k$ is given by averaging $\widehat{m}_k$ over the data points in order to reduce variance.
 While not included in the original paper, a similar motivation for such an estimator could be noting that if $X$ is uniformly distributed on a ball of radius $R$ in $\rr^{d}$, then $\ee\left[\log \frac R{\norm{X}}\right] = \frac 1d$; the local estimator $\widehat{m}_k(x)$ is the empirical version under the assumption that the density is smooth enough to be approximately constant on this small ball.
+The easy computation is included for the sake of completeness in Appendix \ref{app:miscellany}.
+In \cite{farahmand2007manifold}, the authors examined a closely related estimator and provided non-asymptotic guarantees with an exponential dependence on the intrinsic dimension, albeit with stringent regularity conditions on the density.

+In addition to the estimators motivated by the volume growth of local balls discussed in the previous paragraph, \cite{kim2019minimax} proposed and analyzed a dimension estimator based on Travelling Salesman Paths (TSP).
+One major advantage to the TSP estimator is the lack of necessary regularity conditions on the density, requiring only an upper bound of the likelihood of the population density with respect to the volume measure on the manifold.
+On the other hand, the upper bound on sample complexity that that paper presents depends exponentially on the ambient dimension, which is pessimistic when the intrinsic dimension is substantially smaller.
+In addition, it is unclear how practical the estimator is due to the necessity of computing a solution to TSP; even ignoring this issue, \cite{kim2019minimax} note that practical tuning of the constants involved in their estimator is difficult and thus deploying their estimator as is on real-world datasets is unlikely.

 \paragraph{Manifold Learning} The notion of reach was first introduced in \cite{federer1959curvature}, and subsequently used in the machine learning and computational geometry communities in such works as \cite{niyogi2008finding,niyogi2011topological,aamari2019estimating,amenta1999surface,fefferman2016testing,fefferman2018fitting,narayanan2010sample,efimov2019adaptive,boissonnat2019reach}.
 Perhaps most relevant to our work, \cite{narayanan2010sample,fefferman2016testing} consider the problem of testing membership in a class of manifolds of large reach and derive tight bounds on the sample complexity of this question.
 Our work does not fall into the purview of their conclusions as we assume that the geometry of the underlying manifold is nice and estimate the intrinsic dimension.
 In the course of proving bounds on our dimension estimator, we must estimate the intrinsic metric of the data.
 We adapt the proofs of \cite{tenenbaum2000,Bernstein00,niyogi2008finding} and provide tight bounds on the quality of a $k$-Nearest Neighbors ($k$NN) approximation of the intrinsic distance.